AndreiMrakov/nodejs-aws-be/product-service/README.md

 ### Using Yarn

 - Run `yarn` to install the project dependencies
-- Run `yarn sls deploy` to deploy this stack to AWS
+- Run `yarn deploy` to deploy this stack to AWS

 ## Test your service